uri-raviv-lab/pyceres/ceres/docs/source/nnls_modeling.rst

    function returns false, the caller should expect the output memory locations to have been modified.

-   The returned cost and jacobians have had robustification and local parameterizations applied already; for example, the jacobian for a 4-dimensional quaternion parameter using the :class:`QuaternionParameterization` is ``num_residuals x 3`` instead of ``num_residuals x 4``.
+   The returned cost and jacobians have had robustification and :class:`LocalParameterization`/:class:`Manifold` applied already;
+   for example, the jacobian for a 4-dimensional quaternion parameter using the :class:`QuaternionManifold` is ``num_residuals x 3`` instead of ``num_residuals x 4``.

    ``apply_loss_function`` as the name implies allows the user to